trendgetraenkdesjahres/PHP-CLI-Framework/README.md

 - `no_eol` -> no break line at the end of the line, good to simulate tables etc

 ### options functions
-you can define execution flags (e.g. -v for verbose-mode) in the config.ini file. if script gets executed with those, you can acces the option by
+you can define execution flags (e.g. -v for verbose-mode) in the config.ini file in the `[cli_flags]`-section. if script gets executed with those, you can acces the option by
 - `is(option_name)` -> returns true/false

 ## config